christykmathew/Astar-and-Uniform-Cost-Search/README.md

 <H1><b>Astar and Uniform Cost Search</b></H1><br> Astar and Uniform Cost Search are graph traversal and path search algorithms.
-Starting from a specific starting node of a graph, both algorithms aims to find a path to the given goal node having the smallest cost (least distance travelled, shortest time, etc.).Both the algorithms are implemented in Python
+Starting from a specific starting node of a graph, both algorithms aims to find a path to the given goal node having the smallest cost (least distance travelled, shortest time, etc.).
+Both the algorithms are implemented in Python
+<br><br>

 The sample input contains the start_node, end_node, the costs and the heuristics.
 Change this input list to put in your custom graph
 ```python